Otsquago Creek: Flooding

 Flooding has occurred numerous times on most of the creek, with major damage in the hamlets of Van Hornesville, Starkville and Hallsville, and in the Village of Fort Plain.
 Flooding is caused in part due to large amounts of coarse sediment being carried downstream from the upper creek during large floods are deposited further downstream and clog bridges.
 From the mouth to roughly 1000 ft upstream can be effected by backwater flooding from the Mohawk River.

-According to FEMA on September 22, 1938, October 2, 1945, October 17, 1955 and March 11, 1976 there were major floods along the creek.
+According to FEMA on September 22, 1938, October 2, 1945, October 17, 1955, and March 11, 1976, there were major floods along the creek.
 On March 5, 1979, an ice jamming caused the Mohawk River and Otsquago Creek to overflow and caused extensive damage in the Village of Fort Plain.
 Floodwaters were reported to be four feet deep in the on River Street and Hancock Street in the village.
 The flooding receded after the washout of the aqueduct on the creek by State Route 5S.
 Another severe storm caused catastrophic flooding along the Otsquago Creek between June 26 and June 29, 2006.

 Then in mid to late June 2013, severe flooding was experienced along the entire creek.
 The flood of 2013 flooded downtown Fort Plain and extended all the way up the creek to Van Hornesville.
 Police officers who were knocking on doors when the water was rising got cut off.
-Resients were unable to get off Abbott Street, which is a dead end road, and escaped up a small hill on the opposite side of creek.
+Residents were unable to get off Abbott Street, which is a dead end road, and escaped up a small hill on the opposite side of creek.
 A culvert was damaged on Chyle Road and the Owen D. Young Central School was damaged in Van Hornesville.
 Part of State Route 80 between Van Hornesville and Starkville was entirely washed out.
 Large amounts of sediment were also carried downstream and deposited which caused flooding to be worse.
 One fatality was reported in this storm.
 On July 3, 2013, Senator Charles E. Schumer visited the area and called for quick action from the federal government.
 A mix of NYSDOT crews, a half-dozen contractors and the National Guard worked to restore the stream bed and roads.
 In mid July, at the restoration project's peak, there were more than 300 workers on the project.

 On February 25, 2017, at around 6:15 pm, 625 residents were told to evacuate as the flood warning siren was activated because of quickly rising waters.
 After a short time, around 9:30 pm, residents were told it was safe to go home.
 No major damage occurred during this flood, only a few trees and wires were knocked down and minor stream bank erosion occurred.